 STEM professionals—people who work in science, technology, engineering, math and medical fields—have a wide variety of educational backgrounds from technical certificates to Ph.D.’s.
-In fact, six out of ten U.S. STEM professionals do not hold a bachelor’s degree.
+In fact, the majority of U.S. STEM professionals—55.4 percent—do not hold a bachelor’s degree.

 The so-called skilled technical workforce—those working in occupations that use significant levels of science and engineering expertise and skills, but who do not hold a bachelor’s degree—totals 20 million of the 36 million STEM professionals in the United States.